 Vahé and Lucie Fattal

-Vahé and Lucie shared a commitment to and passion for all things Armenian, higher education, the arts and exploring the world.
+Vahé and Lucie shared a commitment to and passion for all things Armenian, education, the arts and exploring the world.